-easyfinancial's loans occupy a critical niche in the marketplace, bridging the gap between traditional financial institutions and costly payday lenders.
-Traditional financial institutions are unable to effectively offer credit solutions to consumers that are deemed to be a higher credit risk due to the consumer's financial situation or less-than-perfect credit.
+easyfinancial is the Company's financial services arm, operating in the non-prime consumer lending marketplace by bridging the gap between traditional financial institutions and costly payday lenders.

+Traditional financial institutions are generally unwilling to effectively offer credit solutions to consumers that are deemed to be a higher credit risk due to the consumer's financial situation or less-than-perfect credit history.
 Historically, approximately 60% of easyfinancial's customers have been denied credit by these same traditional financial institutions.
-These same consumers prefer to avoid the high fees (which could have an interest rate in excess of 500%) and onerous repayment terms imposed on them by payday lenders. easyfinancial's products appeal to these consumers who are looking for alternatives.
+These same consumers prefer to avoid the high fees and onerous repayment terms set by payday lenders (which could have an annualized interest rate in excess of 500% and be repayable within two weeks of borrowing). easyfinancial's products appeal to these consumers who are looking for better alternatives.